awhinery/kcg/Clickhouse/IPAddresses.md

 # Referencing And Using IP Addresses in GoFlow/Clickhouse

 This doc addresses the essentially non-obvious way that you can work with IP addresses (whether IPv6 or IPv4 addresses) in GoFlow/Clickhouse.
+NOTE: I MAY CHANGE THE PART ABOUT CONVERSIONS FROM FIXEDSTRING(16) TO IPv[46] ADDRESSES VERY SOON. (seems like I can simplify the functions I'm using.

 ## context

 It's perhaps useful to mention that IP addresses are not decimal numbers separated by periods, nor are they hexadecimal numbers separated by colons.
-They are, in fact, integers.
+They are, in fact, integers (or whole numbers, or unsigned integers, etc Tomato/Tomahto).
 It doesn't matter whether we're talking about IPv4 or IPv6.
 The ranges of possible integers describing unicast IP addresses observable "in the wild" (currently) comprise 2 non-intersecting ranges of numbers.

-For IPv4, most of the range from 2,147,483,648 (1.0.0.0) to 3,758,096,383 (223.255.255.255), and for IPv6, using most of the range from
+IPv4 global addresses use most of the range from 2,147,483,648 (1.0.0.0) to 3,758,096,383 (223.255.255.255), and IPv6 globals are currently using most of the range from 2000::/16 to 3FFF:FFFF:FFFF:FFFF:FFFF:FFFF:FFFF:FFFF (totaling 42,535,295,865,117,307,914,475,081,855,261,474,816 decimal addresses).

+The representation of IP addresses in the original Cloudflare GoFlow examples was probably influenced by the fact that ProtoBuffers lack a 128 bit unsigned integer type, which would be considerably simpler for a combined IPv4/IPv6 column type.
+It would be interesting to see what kind of performance hit we're taking fiddling around with this FixedString(16) type, which might even be possible with funneling everything into a new table, once it gets into Clickhouse.

 My Clickhouse database is closely-related to the ones described in the goflow/goflow2 repos, with some added fields.
 I was able to make this schema work by simply adding fields in the clickhouse/create.sh file (see the demo compose folder (when it exists)).